tecxar/booking_mern/README.md

 ## if not comfortable making schema just check the dump folder which has data and schema

-#run npm install in root of both project
+#run npm install in root of both folders

+#run npm start in both folders